MaggieMei/mbed-server-withTempHum/README.md

-# mbed-server-with-PIR
+# mbed-server-withPIR
-Server example for PIR sensor

-This is a quickstart application for the [mbed-connector-api-python](https://github.com/armmbed/mbed-connector-api-python) package.
+This is a simple webapp for mbed server meant to be paired with the [mbed-client-withPIR](https://github.com/MaggieMei/mbed-client-withPIR) application.
 The goal of this application is to get the user up and running, using the mbed-connector-python package and talking to devices through mbed Device Connector in under 5 min, 5 steps or less.
-The quickstart webapp is meant to be paired with the [quickstart embedded app](https://github.com/ARMmbed/mbed-client-quickstart).
-The quickstart web app will allow the user to visualize quickstart embedded devices and interact with them.
+It will allow the user to visualize quickstart embedded devices and interact with them.

+If you are not familiar with the mbed connector api, we recommend that you read the [mbed-connector-api-python](https://github.com/armmbed/mbed-connector-api-python) first.

 ### Pre-requisites
 - A [mbed connector](https://connector.mbed.com) account and have generated an [API token](https://connector.mbed.com/#accesskeys)
-- A endpoint running the [mbed client quickstart example](https://github.com/ARMmbed/mbed-client-quickstart)
+- An endpoint with PIR sensor running the [mbed-client-withPIR](https://github.com/MaggieMei/mbed-client-withPIR)
 - Install the required packages `pip install -r requirements.txt`

 ### Use